 Commission revenue earned from commission-based services is accounted for on a trade date basis when the service is performed.
-On its riskless principal trades, the Company recognizes a spread on the transaction which is reflected in the statement of income and comprehensive income at fair value through net income (FVTNI) for open foreign currency forward contracts on the trade date.
+On its riskless principal trades, the Company recognizes a spread on the transaction which is reflected in the statement of income and comprehensive income for open foreign currency forward contracts on the trade date.